Toolbox for Databases MCP server

 Running the Server

-You can use toolbox help to see all available command-line options.
+Use toolbox help to see all available options.
 To stop the server, press ctrl+c.

-After your server is running, you can load the tools into your application using one of the client SDKs:
+Once your server is running, you can connect to it using one of the client SDKs:

 Core SDK